platformio/platformio-docs/userguide/account/cmd_token.rst

 -----------

 Get or regenerate Personal Authentication Token.
-It is very useful for :ref:`ci` systems, :ref:`pio_remote` operations where you are not able to authorize manually.
+It is very useful for :ref:`ci` systems, :ref:`pioremote` operations where you are not able to authorize manually.

 PlatformIO handles Personal Authentication Token from environment variable :envvar:`PLATFORMIO_AUTH_TOKEN`.